Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Method

 \subsection{Ground-truth recovery metric}

-Because LLM ``personas'' have known ground-truth trait profiles by construction, we evaluate ground-truth recovery by correlating estimated traits with persona specifications.
+Because LLM ``personas'' have known ground-truth profiles by construction, we evaluate ground-truth recovery by correlating estimated profiles with persona specifications.
 For each persona $i$, we have a target Big Five vector $\bm{z}_i=(z_{A,i},z_{C,i},z_{E,i},z_{N,i},z_{O,i})$ used to generate persona descriptions (Section~\ref{sec:persona_design}).
-For response format $f$ and instruction condition $c\in\{\textsc{honest},\textsc{fake-good}\}$, we compute the Pearson correlation between the estimated trait vector $\hat{\bm{\theta}}_{i,c}$ and the target $\bm{z}_i$ across personas, and report trait-wise and averaged correlations.
+For response format $f$ and instruction condition $c\in\{\textsc{honest},\textsc{fake-good}\}$, we compute the Pearson correlation between the estimated profile vector $\hat{\bm{\theta}}_{i,c}$ and the target $\bm{z}_i$ across personas, and report dimension-wise and averaged correlations.
 This captures whether measurement preserves rank-order differences in intended personality profiles.